-Laney College will admit you if you are an international student holding an F-1 or M-1 visa.
+International students are elible for admission, but must hold an F-1 or M-1 visa.
 Special regulations govern the admission of foreign students.
 International students should contact the Office of International Education for application and admissions information at (510) 466-7380 or by fax at (510) 465-3257 or email globaled@peralta.edu.
-The International Student Application form along with a \$50 application fee is required.
 Upon acceptance, the student must complete the online CCCApply application at www.cccapply.org.